naoina/kocha/docs/controller.md

     kocha generate controller NAME

-The above command also generates template file into `app/views/` directory and adds route into `config/routes.go` automatically.
+The above command also generates a template file into `app/views/` directory and adds route into `config/routes.go` automatically.

 ## Render <a id="Render"></a>